GoogleCloudPlatform/java-docs-samples/iot/api-client/README.md

-# Cloud IoT Core NodeJS Samples
+# Cloud IoT Core Java Samples
-This folder contains NodeJS samples that demonstrate an overview of the Google Cloud IoT Core platform.
+This folder contains Java samples that demonstrate an overview of the Google Cloud IoT Core platform.

 ## Quickstart